 Striving to Meet Market Demand

-As 2021 progresses, it remains unclear whether or not the present high demand for ATVs and UTVs will continue.
+As 2021 progresses, it remains unclear whether the present high demand for ATVs and UTVs will continue.
 The resolution of the COVID-19 pandemic and the reopening of the hospitality industry might slow sales.
 Additionally, an uptick in ATV-related accidents has renewed ongoing concerns about safety issues.

 Yet extensive room exists for the development of innovative new product designs in this industry.
 The ability of manufacturers to address these challenges and opportunities effectively should prove important during 2021.